0xarchit/Docs-Hosting/CodeArc.md

 - [ ] **Download Chat as PDF**: Soon, you'll be able to save your chat conversations as PDF files for easy sharing and offline access.
 - [ ] **Update Notification Fix**: Automatic update notifications in the app for a seamless user experience.

-## :icon-law: License
-:icon-law: This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.